felipedaniel1910/Tic-Tac-Toe/README.md

 ## Contributing

 Contributions to improve the game, add features, or fix issues are welcome!
-If you'd like to contribute, please follow the steps outlined in the [Contributing Guidelines](CONTRIBUTING.md).

 <br/>